Vincent-Therrien/Vincent-Therrien.github.io/videos/gpu/script_en.md

 # The Chaotic State of GPU Programming

+This is the script of the video available at https://www.youtube.com/watch?v=9-DiGrnz8l8.

 GPUs have accelerated advances in artificial intelligence [1], genomics research [2], computer vision [3], and many other fields by performing some calculations significantly faster than conventional hardware.
 And as we keep developing more powerful programs, the demand for GPUs will